SLED Seal

 Statewide Active Shooter / Complex Coordinated Terrorist Attack Program

-Captain (CPT) Wayne Freeman, Statewide Training Lead
+Captain Wayne Freeman, Statewide Training Lead

 803.896.7055